 An alternative but equivalent definition of the derivative is

-There are two common ways we denote derivatives: Leibniz’s notation and prime notation (sometimes referred to as Lagrange’s notation).
-For a function , Leibniz’s notation for the derivative is written using the infinitesimals and as which we read as “the derivative of with respect to ” or “ by .”
+We note that for a function , the derivative can also be written as which reads as “the derivative of with respect to ” or “ by .”

 In the definition above, we mentioned that the derivative is defined as a limit, if the limit exists, which indicates that it is possible that the limit does not exist.
 In such cases, we say that the function is not differentiable at this point.
 In this explainer, we will explore the relationship between the continuity of a function and the differentiability and consider different ways in which a function can fail to be differentiable.